 I am very excited to be finally collecting my thoughts in this journal on my recent trip to Scandinavia.
-I will start in Oslo, where my trip began September 1st and will go through some of the amazing venues, the art and design that I saw and the lovely creative people who I met.
+I will start in Oslo, where my trip began September 1st and will go through some of the amazing venues, the art and design that I saw and the lovely creative people whom I met.
 If you follow along the future many posts I'll share what the month of traveling around Norway, Sweden and Denmark had in store for me.
-I began my trip with an unexpected invitation to visit the Henie Onstad Kunstcenter just outside Oslo and well worth the trip.
+I began my trip with an unexpected invitation to visit the Henie Onstad Kunstcenter just outside Oslo.

 I am always curious to learn about how people begin collecting art, what their first piece was and what they continued looking for.
 This was not the case with the Henie Onstad Kunstcenter.
 What lured me first to the art center was its architecture, then of course its art but really the architecture.
 The venue is a beautiful testament to Norwegian architecture of the 1960s and I'd like to say almost an omen of what was to become a legacy of modern architecture in Norway.
 In my humble opinion Norwegian architecture firms are leading the path for modern architecture around the world.
 The National Tourist Route is a perfect example of this but I'll talk about that later.